webqit/webqit-community.docs/oohtml/README.md

 document.querySelector('div[template="module1"]').setAttribute('template', 'module2');
 ```

 This opens up new simple ways to create very dynamic applications.
-[Think a Single Page Application](examples/spa) (SPA).

 *Details are in the [HTML Imports](html-imports) documentation.
 Learn more about the convention, dynamicity, Slot Inheritance, isomorphic rendering, and the polyfill support.*